zhanxw/rvtests/README.md

 **Explanation of outputs**

-- N_INFORMATIVE: Number of samples
+- N_INFORMATIVE: Number of samples that are analyzed for association.
 - AF: allele frequency.
 For related individuals, we use BLUE estimator.
 For case-control study, we list overall frequency (adjusted by relatedness if possible), case frequency and control frequency separated by colon.
-- INFORMATIVE_ALT_AC: Number of samples carrying variants
+- INFORMATIVE_ALT_AC: The number of alternative alleles in the analyzed samples.
 - HWE_PVALUE: Hardy-Weinberg equilibrium.
 For related individuals, this statistic can be inflated.
 For case-control study, we calculate HWE pvalues for all samples, case samples and controls samples separated by colon.
-- U_STAT, SQRT_V_STAT: U and V statistics are score statistics.
+- U_STAT, SQRT_V_STAT: U and V statistics are score statistics and their covariance matrix.
 Details can be found in [Dajiang Liu (2014) Nature Genetics](http://www.nature.com/ng/journal/v46/n2/abs/ng.2852.html).
 - ALT_EFFSIZE: for continuous outcome, this is the estimated effect size; for binary outcome, this is the estimated log odds-ratio.
+We apply a new correction method when binary trait associations for related individuals are analyzed in standard linear mixed models.
+The log odds ratio is approximately correct for related individual analysis as well.

 ## Utility models